Back to Top

 As an AACC Honors student, you can:

-• Graduate with an honors distinction on your transcript.
+• Graduate with an Honors distinction on your transcript.

 • Gain a competitive edge when applying to your transfer institution.